d0nk3yhm/fxp_edit/README.md

 2. go to http://localhost:5000 using your web browser.

-3.

-You might have to make these folders inside the "backend" folder:
+3.You might have to make these folders inside the "backend" folder:

 "temp_files"
 "modified_fxp_files"
 "json_files"